Is Late Summer Too Late to Start Chicks?

-It’s no secret that the poultry industry has been overwhelmed in the midst of COVID-19, and the full ramifications have yet to be seen.
+It’s no secret that the poultry industry has been overwhelmed amid COVID-19, and the full ramifications have yet to be seen.
 A lot of people have discovered — or accepted — that a certain level of sustainability is a good thing.
 Maybe even a necessary thing.

 So let’s talk late summer flocks.

 There’s a misconception that if you don’t get your birds early in the season, it’s not worth getting them at all.
 We disagree.
 For our fellow flock owners in consistently warmer weather, it’s never too late to start.

 Pullets generally start laying somewhere between 18-28 weeks old.
 A lot of contributing factors will affect how often she lays, and when she starts.
 A hearty, winter chicken, however, can lay year-round.
 Colder areas may consider “Cold Hardy” breeds, such as Barred Plymouth Rock, Golden Laced Wyandottes, and Delawares.
 These ladies tend to have thicker feathering, which means less exposure potential to frostbite.
 Here in Wisconsin, these are great additions to any flock.

 But what about sunny weather year-round?
 It stands to reason that if cold weather affects egg production, warmer weather should eliminate that, right?

 We have some “Heat Hardy” breeds that do well in warmer climates year-round.
 Barred Plymouth Rocks (these are SUCH versatile birds), White Leghorns, and Welsummers thrive in the south and states like California.